Admission Requirements

 References are an important part of your application to the Graduate Diploma.
 It is highly advisable to select referees who know your skills and experience, and who can communicate your ability to succeed in an academic program.
 We recommend that you contact your referees with a minimum of four weeks’ notice before the application deadline.
 Ensure that your referees are available and have ample time to complete the reference form before the application deadline.

-Note that all reference forms are verified for authenticity.
+Note that all reference forms are verified for authenticity and must be completed by the referees themselves with no additional assistance from others.

 5. A Personal Statement of Interest